 Help businesses plan for increased revenue and managed growth.

-Accounting and financial professionals are critical to the success of all organizations, internationally and locally.
-A bachelor’s degree in accounting and finance can provide you the skills you need to support growing businesses—regardless of industry and geographical borders.
+Accounting professionals are critical to the success of all organizations, internationally and locally.
+A bachelor’s degree in accounting can provide the skills that you need to support growing businesses—regardless of industry and geographical borders.

 Beginning with a solid foundation of accounting, economics, and math fundamentals, you’ll be exposed to in-depth, specialized coursework as you work toward completing your accounting degree.